Set up the Openflow Connector for LinkedIn Ads¶

 The timeframe for which data is refreshed during incremental load when DAILY time granularity is chosen.
 For example, if the conversion window is equal to 30 days, then during the INCREMENTAL load, the ingestion starts from the date of the last successful ingestion minus 30 days.

-It must be specified only when DAILY time granularity is chosen.
+Required when DAILY time granularity is specified.
 For other possible time granularities, such as ALL, MONTHLY, and YEARLY, the SNAPSHOT ingestion strategy is used.
 Data from the start date to the present is always downloaded, so there is no need to use a conversion window.

 The conversion window can be any number from 1 to 365.